Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 - $1,000 end-of-program financial award.

-- Health care coverage with 100% of health care insurance premiums covered by the employer.
+- Health care coverage with 100% of monthly premiums covered by SEI.

 - Career-readiness training in interview preparation, salary negotiation, and developing a professional resume and cover letter.